msarrafj/Vertex_based_method/README.md

 #  Python codes for ***vertex upwinding scheme*** implemented in FEniCS and PETSc
 Numerical examples for
 > Mohammad.
 S. Joshaghani and Beatrice Riviere,
-> ``A computational framework for a vertex unwinding scheme in two-phase flow"
+> ``A computational framework for a vertex unwinding scheme in two-phase flow" Available in [arXiv](https://arxiv.org/abs/2103.03285).

 In this repoository, we have provided python computer codes for the numerical solution of immiscible two-phase flows in porous media, which is obtained by a first order finite element method equipped with mass-lumping and flux upwinding.
 This code entails several examples of quarter-five spot problems in two and three dimensions.
 We also illustrated how to handle heterogeneities in the permeability field.
 More details are discussed in the paper.